data61/anonlink-entity-service/docs/security.rst

 - *update_token*: required to upload a party's CLKs.
 - *result_token*: required to access the result of the entity resolution process.
-This is, depending on the :ref:`output type <result-types>`, either similarity scores, a direct mapping table, or a mask.
+This is, depending on the :ref:`output type <result-types>`, either similarity scores, a group output, or a mask.
 - *receipt-token*: this token is returned to either party after uploading their respective CLKs.
 With this *receipt-token* they can then access their respective permutations, if the output type of the mapping is set to permutation and mask.